 Satellite data are crucial to understanding climate change.
 In fact, more than half of the variables required to study it can only be obtained from space.
 International organizations like the IPCC rely on this information to provide a global picture, but a link is missing to scale it to local needs.

-SCO accreditation has already been granted to 72 projects in France.
-These projects are enabling decision-makers to address such crucial issues as shoreline retreat, rising urban temperatures, the spread of epidemics or flood management, to name a few.
+Developed at the local level, SCO-labeled projects are enabling decision-makers to address such crucial issues as shoreline retreat, rising urban temperatures, the spread of epidemics or flood management, to name a few.

 CNES’s role